-For the first several days after surgery, you will be taking only water, broth, protein drinks, sugar free popsicles/jello.
-(Your diet will be "advanced" to more interesting foods later.)
-It is important to get at least 60grams of protein (for women) 80 grams (for men) per day, in your drinks.
+For the first several days after surgery, you will be taking only water, broth, protein drinks, Gatorade/Powerade Zero, sugar free popsicles/jello.
+(Your diet will be "advanced" to more interesting foods after the first appointment.)
+It is important to get at least 60 grams of protein per day, in your drinks.
 Your total intake of all fluids combined must be at least 64oz per day.
 Please keep close track of your intake throughout the day so you don't find yourself "behind" and unable to catch up at the end of the day.
 The first sign of dehydration is your urine getting darker colored and having a stronger odor.
 In general, you should urinate every 3-4 hours and it should be very clear in color if you are well hydrated.

-Do not EVER eat or drink anything that you have not been advised by your doctor to take.
-Eating the wrong foods, or too much, can cause you to be very sick and may lead to death!
-This applies for the rest of your life.
+Do not ever eat or drink anything that you have not been advised by your doctor to take.
+Eating the wrong foods, especially right after surgery, can cause you to be very sick and may lead to death!